belle2/basf2/pxd/doc/index.rst

 PXD Background Generator
 ========================

-The package :py:mod:`.pxd.background_generator` provides a generator of PXD background samples for background overlay on the fly.
+The package :py:mod:`!pxd.background_generator` provides a generator of PXD background samples for background overlay on the fly.
 Background generation on the fly is motivated to reduce the data volume in background overlay files currently distributed.

 The proof-of-concept generator is implemented as a stand-alone :py:class:`.PXDBackgroundGenerator` module designed to build on the existing background overlay setup.